heldr/ftpm/README.md

 ----------
 FTPM allows you to manage system fonts (.ttf).
 You can also generate web font files(.woff), CSS from google and CSS with datauri code schema.
 Those helpers works perfect with Mac and Linux.
 (Windows maybe soon).

-To install a system font:
+### System font

+FTPM would install a True Type font inside your User font path

 ```CLI
 $ ftpm install magra